MovingBlocks/Terasology/README.markdown

 * [MusicDirector](https://github.com/Terasology/MusicDirector) - allows music assets to be prepared for dynamic inclusion in appropriate contexts (like time of day)
 * [NameGenerator](https://github.com/Terasology/NameGenerator) - can create random themed names for use by other modules, or via console using commands like `generateNameList 10`
 * [OreGeneration](https://github.com/Terasology/OreGeneration) - ore generation plugin system based on CustomOreGen (this one enables easy definition of what ores you want in a world)
 * [Oreons](https://github.com/Terasology/Oreons) - little sentient cookie people!
 Don't do much yet.
-Place with `spawnPrefab "Oreons:OreonGuard"` in the console
+Place with `spawnPrefab OreonGuard` in the console (other types exist)
 * [Pathfinding](https://github.com/Terasology/Pathfinding) - framework for pathfinding used by other modules
 * [PlantPack](https://github.com/Terasology/PlantPack) - more plants!
-Used by the Wood and Stone gameplay
+Used by the Throughout the Ages gameplay
-* [Portals](https://github.com/Terasology/Portals) - allows placement of portal blocks that'll spawn Oreons `giveBlock "portal"`
+* [Portals](https://github.com/Terasology/Portals) - allows placement of portal blocks that'll spawn Oreons `giveBlock portal`
 * [Rails](https://github.com/Terasology/Rails) - railroads and trains!
 Press 'e' to start a caboose or enter a cart.
 Use the wrench to attach carts
 * [Sample](https://github.com/Terasology/Sample) - miscellaneous example content showcasing module usage
 * [Seasons](https://github.com/Terasology/Seasons) - adds seasons to the game